-In today’s job market, nurses are in high demand.
-According to the US Bureau of Labor Statistics, employment of registered nurses is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
-Therefore, if you are thinking about becoming a nurse, it's essential to familiarize yourself with the levels of nursing.
+In today's job market, nurses are in high demand.
+According to the US Bureau of Labor Statistics, employment of registered nurses is projected to grow 7 percent from 2019 to 2029.
+This is faster than the average for all occupations.
+Therefore, if you are thinking about becoming a nurse, it's essential to familiarize yourself with the levels of nursing degrees.

 Now, more than ever, flexible and affordable programs are available for starting your nursing career.
-There are five different levels of nursing or types of degrees as well as other certificate programs and specialties.
+There are six different levels of nursing, or types of degrees, as well as other certificate programs and specialties.

 - Associate Degree in Nursing (ADN)